AudreyKj/color-search-app/README.md

-# COLOR SPOT - React app using color-thief API
+# COLOR SPOT - React app to create color palettes from images

-In this React app, users
+In this React app, users can create color palettes from images.
+Using color-thief API.

 [visit live app](https://corona-emotions.club)